JoshAlb21/JoshAlb21/README.md

 <p>

-- Mechanical Engineering - last semester @ Karlsruhe Institut of Technology KIT. 🎓
+- Mechanical Engineering - last semester @ Karlsruhe Institut of Technology KIT. 🎓 (grade 1.3)
-- Currently working on my master thesis: Investigating Visual Foundation Models to support dataset creation for high throughput image processing.
+- Masterthesis: (grade 1.0) "Automated Taxonomic Classification and Temporal Change Detection Using Vision Foundation Models"
 - Looking for opportunities and collaborations in the field of data analysis. ✅
 - Programming + Engineering = ❤️
 - Python, Machine Learning 💪